Simon Gjoni: Life

-In 1958 he returned to Tirana, where he started teaching at the Artistic Lyceum of Tirana and later in 1961 was among the first lecturers in Academy of Music and Arts of Albania, where he prepared whole generations of musicians and artists, teaching the subjects of polyphony, orchestration, conducting, intonation and chamber music.
+In 1958 he returned to Tirana, where he started teaching at the Artistic Lyceum of Tirana and later in 1961 was among the first lecturers in Conservatory of Music in Tirana - Albania (today University of Arts), where he prepared many generations of musicians and artists, teaching the subjects of polyphony, orchestration, conducting, intonation and chamber music.
 In 1958, while being a teacher, he also worked for the National Theatre of Opera and Ballet of Albania, where he conducted many worldwide renowned works, which were interpreted for the first time in Albania.
 Such works were: Gaetano Donizetti's Don Pasquale, Ruggero Leoncavallo's Pagliacci, Gioachino Rossini's Barber of Seville, Tish Daija's Pranvera (The Spring), and two ballets (by Sergei Vasilenko's Lola, and Alexander Krein's Laurencia).
 Under his care and passion, he recorded many works of the Albanian composers: such as Çesk Zadeja, Pjetër Gaci, Nova, Tish Daija, Tonin Harapi, Pjetër Dungu, Grimci, Kono etc., and the music of some Albanian movies.
 In 1967, he conducted in China works by Albanian composers.
 Gjoni was also one of the founders of the Symphonic Orchestra of the Albanian Radio-Television.
-He worked persistently and with discipline for the establishment and growth of that group.
+He worked persistently and with discipline for the establishment and growth of that orchestra.

 Gjoni's activity as a composer has passed through all genres from the song, romance, cantata, suite, ballads, works for piano, clarinet, violin and major orchestral works such as: Symphonic dances, Symphonic poems, Symphonic Suite up to Symphony in Mib.
 Gjoni was a composer with a noble inspiration and pathos, whose music flows freely.
 Critic of music and musicologist George Leotsakos, in his letter dated 22 December 1991 characterized him as follows: "Simon Gjoni was an excellent composer, a predestined creator, with a profound aesthetic and musical culture, but above all with a marvelous human personality, with a golden heart in harmony with his refined culture."

 Likewise, in the field of musical critique, he has left numerous theoretical works, related to the Albanian musical art and his work "The Instruments and the Art of Orchestration".

 Composer Çesk Zadeja wrote the following on Gjoni on Drita, an Albanian cultural periodical, dated 1 December 1991, right after Gjoni's death:

-The name of Simon Gjoni will remain graven in the pentagram of the Albanian music.
+The name of Simon Gjoni will remain ingraved in the pentagram of the Albanian music.
 The highest assessment for each creator is then when his work (his message) has its repercussion in the profundity of the time, increasing its values along as the time passes by.
 These features are attributed to the talented artist, composer, conductor, lecturer and musicologist Simon Gjoni.